OneNoteDev/MsGraph_OneNoteApiSampleAspNetCore/Readme.md

 -	[Known Issues](https://developer.microsoft.com/en-us/graph/docs/overview/release_notes)
 -	[Getting Started](https://developer.microsoft.com/en-us/graph/docs/get-started/get-started) with the Microsoft Graph API

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.\ No newline at end of file
+For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.